How to make Website Mobile Friendly?

 A responsive layout allows a website to rescale itself according to the device being used to view it.
 This makes the website adapt to different screen sizes without any rendering issues.
 Responsive web design works well for both mobile and desktop platforms as the website realigns its appearance accordingly.

-2. Focus on Website Speed Optimization
+2. Optimize Website Speed

-4. Incorporate the Viewport Meta tag
+4. Incorporate Viewport Meta tag

 Also Read: Ideal Screen Sizes for Responsive Design